yazz/VisualJS/README.md

 ## Benefits

-- Build simple enterprise apps in minutes
+- Easy to build apps apps in minutes
+- Self contained
+- Fast to deploy on any Kubernetes cluster
-- Easy to get started as you wire UI components together in a UI, like Visual Basic, setting properties and reacting to events such as button clicks
+- Easy to get build apps with adrag and drop UI where you wire UI components together visually
 - Reuse via pre built components such as buttons, text boxes, and data access components to talk to Postgres, Mysql, or REST APIs
 <br/><br/><br/>